Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Homogeneously distributed particles in the torus

 There is a particular value of $t$ for which the probability of this event is easier to evaluate: $t = 0$.
 In this case, the survival probability $\PP_N(\surv_0)$ is trivially equal to one.
 What then is the $\PP_N$-probability that the tracer particle is annihilated before a very short time $\delta$ has passed?
 As our discussion will now tend to be heuristic rather than rigorous, we write subsequent statements as claims rather than lemmas.

-\begin{claim} Let $t = t_N$ satisfy $t = o(\eps^2)$ as $N \to \infty$; equivalently, by~(\ref{e.intrange}), $t= o(N^{-2(2 - d)})$.
+\begin{claim} Let $t = t_N$ satisfy $t = o(\eps^2)$ as $N \to \infty$; equivalently, by~(\ref{e.intrange}), $t= o(N^{2(2 - d)})$.
 Then $\PP_N \big( \surv_t^c \big) = t \alpha \int_{\R^d} V(x) {\rm d} x \big( 1 + o(1) \big)$ as $N \to \infty$. \end{claim} {\bf Sketch of proof.} We begin by estimating the probability that the tracer particle collides with a given other particle in a very short interval $[0,t]$.
 In the case of the particle with index two, this probability is by definition given by

 since the exponential term here is the probability that the Poisson process for collision of particles indexed by $1$ and $2$ has yet to ring by time $t$.
 Note the presence of the indicator function for the event $\{1,2 \} \subseteq I_{q(s)}$ that two particles have yet to be annihilated by time $s$.
-In fact, this term may be dropped from the expression at the expense of a lower order term as $t \searrow 0$ because, as we explained in Section \ref{sec.meanfreepath}, there is asymptotically zero probability that either of the two particles are annihilated during $[0,s]$ as $s \searrow 0$.
-Recalling that $V_\eps(\cdot) = \eps^{-2} V(\cdot/\eps)$ and that $V:\R^d \to [0,\infty)$ is supposed to be continuous, and noting that the difference $X_2 - X_1$ is a rate two Brownian motion, we see that
+(The notation $I_{q(s)}$, in which we now explicitly refer to the time parameter $s$, was introduced back in Section~\ref{sec.micromodels}: it is the set of particles that are surviving at time $s$.)
+In fact, this indicator function may be dropped from the expression~(\ref{e.collprob}) at the expense of a lower order term as $t \searrow 0$ because, as we explained in Section~\ref{sec.meanfreepath}, there is asymptotically zero probability that either of the two particles are annihilated during $[0,s]$ as $s \searrow 0$.
+Recalling that $V_\eps(\cdot) = \eps^{-2} V(\cdot/\eps)$ and that $V:\R^d \to [0,\infty)$ is supposed to be continuous, and noting that the difference $X_2 - X_1$ is a rate four Brownian motion, we see that

 provided that $t = t_N$ is chosen so that $t \eps^{-2} \searrow 0$ as $N \to \infty$.
 That is to say, as the total particle number $N$ tends to infinity, the collision probability~(\ref{e.collprob}) on $[0,t]$ is accurately approximated by $1 - e^{-t \alpha V_\eps \big(X_2(0) - X_1(0)\big)}$ provided that $t$ tends to zero more quickly than $\eps^2$, because, in this limiting regime, the locations $X_1$ and $X_2$ are asymptotically static on scale~$\eps$.
 Since $t V_\eps(x)$ converges to zero uniformly in $x \in \R^d$ in this regime, our asympotic expression for (\ref{e.collprob}) is $t \alpha V_\eps \big(X_2(0) - X_1(0)\big)$.
 Since $X_2(0) - X_1(0)$ is simply uniformly distributed in $\tord$, this quantity, after averaging over $X_1(0)$ and $X_2(0)$, equals $t\alpha \int_{\R^d} V_\eps (s) {\rm d} s$, which is $t \alpha \eps^{d -2} \int_{\R^d} V(x) {\rm d} x$.